UPDATE: The bistro in this post has been replaced by an upscale restaurant. It is in the same location, but is now simply named Nauthóll.

 I had passed the first test...

 We talked into the night; about children, grandparents, social customs, even card games!
 By now it was quite dark, we went outside, the wind had died down, a fine mist filled the air.
-While we waited for their ride, one of the women, the one who I caught “adjusting” earlier, had walked a few feet away and, spreading her jacket wide, did a little dance to the night sky.
+While we waited for their ride, one of the women, the one who I had earlier caught “adjusting herself”, walked a few feet away and, spreading her jacket wide, did a little dance to the night sky.
 Salome in all her glory could not surpass the joy she expressed.
-Their driver pulled up, the spell was broken, and when I returned to my guesthouse, my head was reeling.
-If only in a small way, if only for a few minutes, the world was made a little bit better place...
+Their driver pulled up, the spell was broken and, when I returned to my guesthouse, my head was reeling.